Abbott district: Performance

 In 2011, there was a 38% gap between white and African American students on college readiness, up from 35% in 2006.
 The gap for Hispanic students rose from 28% to 30% in the same period.

 Public opinion

 In 2008, a Fairleigh Dickinson University PublicMind poll surveyed New Jersey residents about their awareness of and attitudes towards the Abbott decisions; 57% of voters reported that they had heard or read "nothing at all" about the Abbott decisions.
 Only 12% of voters responded that they had read or heard "a great deal" about the Abbott decisions.
-The survey also found that, despite a seeming lack of knowledge about the Abbott decisions, voters in New Jersey largely approved of the court decisions with 55% of the public approving and 28% disapproving.
-Dr. Peter Woolley, Executive Director of the PublicMind Poll, explained the results by stating, "voters don't know the details but they agree with the principles."
+The survey also found that despite a seeming lack of knowledge about the Abbott decisions, voters in New Jersey largely approved of the court decisions with 55% of the public approving and 28% disapproving.
+Dr. Peter Woolley, Executive Director of the PublicMind Poll, explained the results by stating that "voters don't know the details but they agree with the principles."